Level 2 - Standards of Care 17.10 CEs

 These specialized courses are designed as the next step after completing our Level 1 Fundamentals Courses or as an opportunity to expand your knowledge base.
 The topics are handpicked by our experts and designed to increase your breadth of knowledge across the lifespan and across the care continuum.
 From Acute Hyperglycemic Crises to Diabetes in Youth, these courses advance your journey and polish your skills.
 Our straight forward course content will provide you with information you can use in your clinical setting while providing critical content for the diabetes educator exam.

-Instructor: Beverly Thomassian RN, MPH, CDE, BC-ADM is a working educator and a nationally recognized diabetes expert for over 25 years.
+Instructor: Beverly Thomassian RN, MPH, CDCES, BC-ADM is a working educator and a nationally recognized diabetes expert for over 25 years.

 Topics included in Level 2 Bundle: